WebTalks

 Armenian Merchants and the Origins of European Café Culture

-A staple of European social life today, coffee was virtually unknown in Europe until the 17th century when coffee merchants introduced it to locals by opening the first cafés.
-Dr. Baghdiantz McCabe examines the history of these initial cafés which changed the social life of major European cities.
-Here, she traces their origins to Armenian merchants from New Julfa, Iran, who opened the first cafés in Paris and Vienna and gave coffee the reputation it has today.
+A staple of European social life today, coffee was virtually unknown in Europe until the 17th century when merchants in the coffee trade first introduced it to locals by opening the first cafes.
+Dr. Baghdiantz McCabe examines the history of these initial cafes, which changed the social life of major European cities like Paris and Vienna, tracing their origins to Armenian merchants from New Julfa who opened them and gave coffee the reputation it has today.

 In the fall of 2018, The Metropolitan Museum of Art in New York is presenting a large-scal ... [more]